pagkly/Zed/Investopedia3/Throughput.md

 ## Understanding Throughput

 The idea of throughput, also known as the flow rate, is part of the theory of constraints in business management.
 The guiding ideology of this theory is that a chain is only as strong as its weakest link.
 The goal for business managers is to find ways to minimize how the weakest links affect a company's performance and to maximize throughput for the product's end users.
-Once throughput is maximized by removing inefficiencies, allowing [inputs and outputs](https://www.investopedia.com/terms/i/input-output-analysis.asp) to flow in the most ideal manner, a company can reach [revenue](https://www.investopedia.com/terms/r/revenue.asp) maximization.
+Once throughput is maximized by removing inefficiencies, allowing [[inputs and outputs]](https://www.investopedia.com/terms/i/input-output-analysis.asp) to flow in the most ideal manner, a company can reach [[revenue]](https://www.investopedia.com/terms/r/revenue.asp) maximization.

 Only products that are actually sold count toward throughput.

-A company's level of [production capacity](https://www.investopedia.com/terms/c/capacity-management.asp) is closely related to throughput, and management can make several types of assumptions about capacity.
-If the company assumes that production will operate continually without any interruptions, management is using theoretical [capacity](https://www.investopedia.com/terms/c/capacity.asp), but this level of capacity is not reachable.
+A company's level of [[production capacity]](https://www.investopedia.com/terms/c/capacity-management.asp) is closely related to throughput, and management can make several types of assumptions about capacity.
+If the company assumes that production will operate continually without any interruptions, management is using theoretical [[capacity]](https://www.investopedia.com/terms/c/capacity.asp), but this level of capacity is not reachable.
 No production process can produce the maximum output forever because machines need to be repaired and maintained, and employees take vacation days.
 It's more realistic for businesses to use practical capacity, which accounts for machine repairs, wait times, and holidays.

-A company’s throughput also depends on how well the company manages its [supply chain](https://www.investopedia.com/terms/s/supplychain.asp), which is the interaction between the company and its suppliers.
+A company’s throughput also depends on how well the company manages its [[supply chain]](https://www.investopedia.com/terms/s/supplychain.asp), which is the interaction between the company and its suppliers.
 If, for whatever reason, supplies are not available as an input to production, the disruption has a negative impact on throughput.

 In many cases, two products may start in production using the same process, which means that the joint costs are allocated between each product.
 When production reaches the split-off point, however, the products are produced using separate processes.
 This situation makes it more difficult to maintain a high level of throughput.